 The District utilizes federal E-Rate funding (Universal Service Fund) to cover a portion of the expense for internet access through the StarNet WAN with Ingham ISD.
 E-Rate funding is also utilized for specific telecomm funding throughout the District.

 FUNDING AND BUDGET

 J. Budget and Timetable

-The district Strategic Plan identifies funding and budget in one primary goal.
+The District has a Strategic Plan that identifies funding and budget in one primary goal.

 Goal 9: Manage finances to support teaching and learning.